Yeh Vaada Raha (film): Plot

-Sunita is transferred to a hospital in Delhi where she undergoes plastic surgery, under Dr Mehra who comes to see her as a daughter.
-As she is no longer disfigured, Sunita goes to Vikram's house only to learn that he is getting engaged to another woman named Rita.
-Vikram doesn't recognize Sunita and she is heartbroken that he has forgotten her.
-She changes her name to Kusum Mehra, to begin life anew.
+Sunita is transferred to a hospital in Delhi where she undergoes plastic surgery, under Dr. Mehra who comes to see her as a daughter.
+She is no longer disfigured, but does not look like her old self.
+Nevertheless, Sunita goes to Vikram's house only to learn that he is getting engaged to another woman named Rita.
+Vikram, understandably, doesn't recognize Sunita and she is heartbroken that he seems to have forgotten her.
+She then changes her name to Kusum Mehra, to begin life anew.

-Vikram is building an orphanage in the memory of Sunita in Srinagar & raising money by singing on stage.
+Vikram is building an orphanage in the memory of Sunita in Srinagar and raising money by singing on stage.
 Kusum and Dr. Mehra attend one of these shows, not knowing that Vikram is the artist performing.
 When Kusum hears him singing about love, she counters him in a song as she is angry that he would sing such a song when he forgot their love.
 Her singing voice reminds Vikram of Sunita.

-Vikram her to sing with him on stage but she refuses angrily.
+Vikram asks her to sing with him on stage but she refuses angrily.
 Dr. Mehra tells Kusum that she should confront Vikram rather than behaving like this.
 The next day when Kusum leaves her house, Vikram is waiting for her in his car and offers her a lift.
 On the way they are faced with a similar situation to the earlier accident.
 Kusum screams and loses consciousness.

 When Vikram visits Kusum to see how she is, he finds out that Kusum had previously gone through a similar accident earlier.
 Kusum asks about an injury on Vikram's forehead.
 Vikram tells her how he also got in an accident and has forgotten everything.
 This angers Kusum as she believes he has forgotten her and she accidentally spills every detail she knows about the accident itself.